Congress Probes A Royal Family Bank

 LEVICK confronted biased media and focused additional government inquiries and media attention on other bigger-name players.
 As bank executives and members of the Royal Family were guided through the Subcommittee process, and as a positive proactive communications initiative was implemented, media interest waned.
 The bank subsequently introduced its own self-directed series of reforms.

-The Principality of Liechtenstein and its European bank did not pay a single fines or penalty.
+The Principality of Liechtenstein and its European bank did not pay a single fine or penalty.
 The impact on its client relationships was minimized.